jecki/DHParser/documentation_src/manuals/transform.rst

 the symbol "_known_environment" in the ``@disposable``-directeive at the beginning of the grammar.
 In cases as simple as this one, it is preferable way to eliminate superfluous nodes as early as possible by using the ``@disposable``-directive.

+The opposite case where you want to reatain the parent node but eliminate a single child is demonstrated by the following entry.
+The symbol "inline_math" is meant to mark mathematical notation that occurs within the text of a paragraph.
+LaTeX has two different sets of symbols, ``\( ... \)`` and ``$ ... $`` to mark the begining and end of a stretch of inline maths, which are captured by "_im_bracket" and "_im_dollar"-symbol, respectively.
+Thus, "inline_math" is defined in the grammar as ``inline_math = _im_bracket | _im_dollar``.
+Hower, this time we are only interested in the fact that some piece of text is a piece of inline math and not what set of delimiters has been used to mark it as such.
+Therefore we use the :py:func:`DHParser.transform.reduce_single_child`-primitive to eliminate the child node while transfering it data to the parent.

+Again, the same can more efficiently be achieved by adding the symbols "_im_bracket" and "_im_dollar" to the list of disposable symbols at the top of the grammar.
+However, when still developing the grammar, it can, for debugging purposes, still be helpful to eliminate them during the tree-transformation stage and not already while parsing.
+Once it has been superseeded by the disposable directive, the ``reduce_single_child``-primitive should be removed from the table, because - other than the ``replace_by_single_child``-primitive it can produce undesired side effect if the child to be reduced to its parent has already been eliminated earlier.

+In the grammar of the LaTeX-example, the symbol "S" captures significant whitespace.
+However, at the beginning and the end of a paragraph, explicit whitespace is really unneccessary, because begining or ending a paragraph already implies that there is a linefeed (and thus whitespace).
+The entry for the "paragraph" symbol therefore eliminates whitespace that has been captured by the "paragraph"-parser at the beginning or the end.
+This is achieved with the :py:func:`DHParser.transform.strip`-primitive.
+Like the :py:func:`DHParser.transform.replace_content_with`-primitive it takes an argument, only this time, the argument is another primitive (applied to the current trail of the node under inspection), namely :py:func:`DHParser.transform.is_one_of`, which returns true if the trail passed to it ends with a node the name of which is one of a set of names.
+In this case this is the set with the single element "S": ``strip(is_one_of({'S'}))``.

+The following entry uses a rather trivial primitive, :py:func:`DHParser.transform.collapse` which simply replaces the the result of the node to which it is applied by the concatenated string content of all of its children (if any).
+Here it serves to yield the string content for sub-trees the structure of which is not relevant for further processing. "urlstring", to pick this one out, is defined as ``urlstring = [protocol] { path } [target]``.
+Each of the components of urlstring has a syntax of its own, which results in an intricate tree-structure when parsed.

+Given that this structure is not relevant in the further processing of the parsed document one might ask the question why not a very much simplified URL-parser might have been suficient.
+A possible reason for specifying a detailed parser in cases where the structure does not matter is to capture syntax errors early on.
+Otherwise a misspelled URL that hasn't been rejected by a simplified parser might cause trouble later on.
+In cases where this is not to be feared simplified parsers are often a good choice, not in the least, because they usually increase parsing speed.
+The parser of the LaTeX-example uses simplified parsers for the mathematical notation, because this can be passed through to Javascript rendering libraries like `MathJax`_ or `KaTeX`_ as is.

+The transformation rule for the "ESCAPED" symbol is more complex.
+Usually, escaping in LaTeX works simply by writing a backslash followed by the symbol that shall be escaped (i.e. not be interpreted as a control character but simply written out), e.g. "\#" writes a "#"-character instead of starting a comment which would be the usual meaning of the "#" in LaTeX.
+However, the case of the tilde "~" is more complicated, because if LaTeX encounters an escaped tilde character, it will try to write the tilde *above* the following character.
+In order to really get a single tilde character one has to write "\~{ }" in LaTeX.
+The definition of the ESCAPED-symbol:
+``ESCAPED = /\\(?:(?:[#%$&_\/{} \n])|(?:~\{\s*\}))/`` knows about this special case.
+But this means that while usually just dropping the leading backslash "\" when unescaping a character during AST-transformation, we need to eliminate the following characters, too, in the case of the tilde.

+This case differentiation is effected by the :py:func:`DHParser.transform.apply_ifelse`-function which applies one (list of) primitive(s) or an alternative (list of) primitive(s) depending on boolean condition.
+Note that the the boolean condition is stated as the last term in the list of paramters of the ``apply_if_else``-operator.